Net Night Is Falling!

 I'm Polyanna enough to believe it will be a better world too.
 We've reached the point where 85 percent of the Web is pernicious garbage.
 There's really nothing there to miss.

-And with the Social Mediasauruses out of the way, people might actually do somehting productive with their lives, like take the dog for a walk.
+And with the Social Mediasauruses out of the way, people might actually do somehting more productive with their lives, like write a sonnet or take the dog for a walk.

 -- Bruce Brown